-Use the Update the contact action to update the value of an existing contact field for each contact that reaches this action.
+Use the Update the contact action to update the value of an existing contact field for each contact that reaches this node.

 Using Variables & Expressions